neykov/extract-tls-secrets/README.md

 The packets will be decrypted in real-time.

-For a step by step tutorial of using the secrets log file (SSLKEYLOGFILE as referenced usually) refer to the Peter Wu's [Debugging TLS issues with Wireshark](https://lekensteyn.nl/files/wireshark-tls-debugging-sharkfest19eu.pdf) presentation.
+For a step-by-step tutorial of using the secrets log file (SSLKEYLOGFILE as referenced usually) refer to the Peter Wu's [Debugging TLS issues with Wireshark](https://lekensteyn.nl/files/wireshark-tls-debugging-sharkfest19eu.pdf) presentation.
 Even more information can be found at the [Wireshark TLS](https://wiki.wireshark.org/TLS) page.